k2muse/k2muse.github.io/pages/usage.md

 ---
 layout: page-fullwidth
-title: "Quick Use"
+title: "Data Usage"
 subheadline: "K2MUSE Dataset"
 teaser: "We have experimented with some methods on our dataset.
 And some tools and SDK are provided for using the dataset."
-permalink: "/quick_use/"
+permalink: "/usage/"
 header: no
 ---
 <div class="panel radius" markdown="1">